dknight/whoopee/2024-05-15 circular-linked-list.md

 # Circular linked list

-A cicrular linked list is very similar to [linked list](/post/linked-list.html) with one significant differences:
+A cicrular linked list is very similar to [linked list](/post/linked-list.html) with two significant differences:

 1. All nodes are linked in a continuous circle.
-2. There is no `nil` pointer.
+2. There is no pointer to `nil` at the end; last pointer points to the first node.

 To understand what is the linear linked list, please proceed to following [article](/post/linked-list.html).